 The issue of free admission tends to be a very emotional topic among those who work for or visit museums.
 And, while this sentimentality makes emotional sense, it is unfortunate because many tired business practices struggle to remain effective in the cultural industry, and museums – like all types of enterprise – need to evolve to remain both relevant and solvent.
 Museum executives and the people who love our great cultural institutions deserve to consider data-informed options in order to develop effective strategies to help museums both survive and thrive well into the future.
 Emotion – instead of facts – too often needlessly muddies this critical conversation.
 And that’s a shame for all of us.

 I’d like to share data for contemplation – free of “shoulds” and emotion.
 In fact, I’m not going to tackle any “shoulds” in this article.
 “Museums should all be free.”
 “Museums should find another way to survive financially.”
-“The government should fully fund museums” (That last one I will address simply: Then go vote for this!)
-This isn’t to say that they aren’t important for discussion, but for one moment, let’s please put the “shoulds” aside.
+“The government should fully fund museums” This isn’t to say that they aren’t important for discussion, but for one moment, let’s please put the “shoulds” aside.

 I wrote an article called, “How Free Admission Really Affects Museum Attendance,” that shares data on this topic and includes studies and economic papers.
 Please read that article for more background, and I will be referencing some of that information here as well.
 For the sake of facilitating intelligent, data-informed conversation about an emotional topic, here are some data-backed findings regarding free admission (and the Met, most specifically).